feedm3/learning-java/README.md

 gradlew test
 ```

-You can then open the `build/spock-reports/index.html` file in your browser to see all test results.
+After the test you can open the `build/spock-reports/index.html` file in your browser to see all generated test results.

 ## Tested libraries